ozgecanoz/face_expT/GCP_TRAINING_VM_SETUP.md

 # Google Cloud VM Setup for Model Training
 du -sh .  --> to see the size of the current directory, du -sh dir_name

+# for A100 don't forget to change ownership of the mounted disc after start up
+sudo chown $USER:$USER /home/jupyter

 # stop the instance from command line : much better:
 gcloud compute instances stop trainer-a100-co-cuda12 --zone us-central1-a --discard-local-ssd=false
 gcloud compute instances start trainer-a100-co-cuda12 --zone us-central1-a